So many terms, and often some confusion around these terms within the Telecoms industry.

 Status of eSIM functionality in South Africa

-Networks in South Africa (Vodacom, MTN, Telkom) only support eSIMs installed in a set list of consumer devices, and charge a premium for this capability.
-They also need to be programmed manually on the device (not Over The Air), typically by using an app or scanning a QR code.
+They need to be programmed/activated manually on the device (not Over The Air), typically by using an app or scanning a QR code.
 The devices need to be on the list of allowed eSIM devices for each network.
-The costs to enable eSIM for IoT devices is currently too high to make commercial sense and is therefore not supported at present.
-It is also not possible to manually activate eSIMs on many IoT devices.
+It is not currently possible to activate eSIMs on many IoT devices remotely.
+This will be possible once the new SGP.31/.32 standard is adopted.
+So for IoT devices, no local remote eSIM activation support is available yet on South African networks.

 Article: eSIM support in South Africa — A sad affair of limited options